Steele Stebbins

 Steele Stebbins is an American actor.
 He is best known for his performance as Kevin Griswold, in the 2015 comedy film Vacation and as Wyatt, in the 2014 comedy film A Haunted House 2.
 In addition, he has appeared in two short films, Wish You Were (Here) in 2010 and Metered in 2011.

 He also played a recurring character on Crazy Ex-Girlfriend as the youngest son of Paula Proctor, Tommy Proctor.
 He also appeared in Shane Dawson’s 2012 music video, The Vacation Song.

+As of 2024, Stebbins also worked as an Emergency Medical Technician.